 American Humane Association is the country's first national humane organization and the only one dedicated to protecting both children and animals.
 Since 1877, American Humane Association has been at the forefront of virtually every major advance in protecting our most vulnerable from cruelty, abuse and neglect.
 Today we're also leading the way in understanding the human-animal bond and its role in therapy, medicine and society.
 American Humane Association reaches millions of people every day through groundbreaking research, education, training and services that span a wide network of organizations, agencies and businesses.
 You can help make a difference, too.
 Visit American Humane Association at www.americanhumane.org today.

-Zoetis (zô-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
+Zoetis (zō-EH-tis) is the leading animal health company, dedicated to supporting its customers and their businesses.
 Building on more than 60 years of experience in animal health, Zoetis discovers, develops, manufactures and markets veterinary vaccines and medicines, complemented by diagnostic products and genetic tests and supported by a range of services.
-In 2014, the company generated annual revenues of $4.8 billion.
-With approximately 10,000 employees worldwide at the beginning of 2015, Zoetis serves veterinarians, livestock producers and people who raise and care for farm and companion animals with sales of its products in 120 countries.
-For more information, visit www.zoetisUS.com.
+In 2013, the company generated annual revenues of $4.6 billion.
+With approximately 9,800 employees worldwide at the beginning of 2014, Zoetis has a local presence in approximately 70 countries, including 27 manufacturing facilities in 10 countries.
+Its products serve veterinarians, livestock producers and people who raise and care for farm and companion animals in 120 countries.
+For more information, visit www.ZoetisUS.com.

 About Hallmark Channel